Zero Lyapunov Exponents in Transitive Skew-products of Iterated Function Systems: Introduction

-The $C^1$-density of maps with non-hyperbolic ergodic invariant measures, as in the above theorem, was stated in~\cite[Cor.~2 and~8.10]{diaz2017nonhyperbolic} on the set of all \emph{locally constant}\footnote{Although the result in~\cite{diaz2017nonhyperbolic} is stated for H\"older skew-products, the approximation by locally constant skew-products in cylinders proposed is not clear.} skew-products with $C^1$-fiber maps that are robustly transitive and have periodic points of different indices.
+The $C^1$-density of maps with non-hyperbolic ergodic invariant measures, as in the above theorem, was stated in~\cite[Cor.~2 and~8.10]{diaz2017nonhyperbolic} on the set of all \emph{locally constant}\footnote{Although the result in~\cite{diaz2017nonhyperbolic} is stated for H\"older skew products, the approximation by locally constant skew products in cylinders proposed is not clear.} skew products with $C^1$-fiber maps that are robustly transitive and have periodic points of different indices.
 This result is a corollary of Proposition~8.9 in~\cite{diaz2017nonhyperbolic}, which is not fully proved.
-The authors observe that the proof of a similar result in~\cite{bonatti2002minimality} for partially hyperbolic diffeomorphisms of compact manifolds can be translated \emph{mutatis mutandis} to obtain such proposition in the locally constant skew-product setting.
-The results in~\cite{bonatti2002minimality} show the density of the strong unstable (strong stable) foliation, and the authors in~\cite{diaz2017nonhyperbolic} translate this property to the locally constant skew-product setting as the forward (backward) minimality of the underlying IFS.
-However, this is not entirely true, as the results in~\cite[Cor.~6.8]{BC23} have shown.
-Nevertheless, according to~\cite[Thm.~B]{BC23}, it follows that the set of skew-products having both strong stable and strong unstable foliations also contains an open and dense subset of $\mathrm{TS}^r_k(\mathbb{S}^1)$.
-Consequently, $\mathcal{R}$ in Theorem~\ref{thmAA} can also possess this property.
+The authors observe that the proof of a similar result in~\cite{bonatti2002minimality} for partially hyperbolic diffeomorphisms of compact manifolds can be translated \emph{mutatis mutandis} to obtain such a proposition in the locally constant skew product setting.
+The results in~\cite{bonatti2002minimality} show the density of the strong unstable (strong stable) foliation, and the authors in~\cite{diaz2017nonhyperbolic} translate this property to the locally constant skew product setting as the forward (backward) minimality of the underlying IFS.
+However, this translation is incorrect: while the minimality of the strong unstable foliation implies the forward minimality of the IFS, the converse does not hold.
+As demonstrated by the counterexamples in~\cite[Cor.~6.10]{BC23}, there exist IFSs that are forward minimal, yet their associated strong unstable foliations are not minimal.
+Consequently, establishing the density of minimal IFSs is insufficient to deduce the density of minimal strong foliations, leaving the proof in~\cite{diaz2017nonhyperbolic} incomplete.
+Nevertheless, according to~\cite[Thm.~B]{BC23}, it follows that the set of skew products having both strong stable and strong unstable foliations also contains an open and dense subset of $\mathrm{TS}^r_k(\mathbb{S}^1)$.
+Consequently, the set $\mathcal{R}$ in Theorem~\ref{thmAA} not only satisfies the conclusions of the theorem but can also be chosen to include this additional geometric property.

+In \S\ref{s-thmB}, we revisit the proof of a key result from Gorodetski et al.~\cite{GI}, which introduced the method of approximation by periodic orbits.
+This method serves as a fundamental tool for our main theorem.
+Later works~\cite{Diaz2009non, BD, BBD13} refined and extended this approach.
+By incorporating these refinements, we simplify and improve the original proof given in~\cite{GI}.
+In~\S\ref{s-thmA}, we use this framework and recent results from~\cite{BC23} to prove Theorem~\ref{thmAA}.